About Us

 Vision and Aims

-The NRM North vision is to be the leading non-government organisation that produces results in natural resource management across northern Tasmanian.
+NRM North’s vision is to be the leading non-government organisation in natural resource management across northern Tasmania, and to undertake collaborative action for healthy landscapes and seascapes, protected natural values, and sustainable livelihoods and lifestyles.

 Our Region

-The region is governed by eight municipal councils: the City of Launceston, West Tamar, Northern Midlands, Meander Valley, Dorset, Break O’Day, George Town and Flinders Island.
+The region is governed by eight municipal councils: the City of Launceston, West Tamar, Northern Midlands, Meander Valley, Dorset, Break O’Day, George Town and Flinders.

 Small Farm Living focus area